-In the event that either or both the Lindisfarne and Duke's Middle Schools vacate their present sites the land is allocated for a mix of residential use, community education, open space and recreational uses.
+When Lindisfarne and Duke's Middle Schools vacate their present sites, the land is allocated for a mix of residential use, community education, open space and recreational uses.

 Any proposals for the conversion, extension or alteration of the Duke's School shall respect the architectural and historic character of the listed building and its setting.